- Canada’s banks employ 280,155 Canadians

-Banks and their subsidiaries paid an estimated $24 billion in salaries and benefits in Canada in 2014.1 And Canada’s six largest banks paid $1.2 billion in payroll taxes for that year, including Employment Insurance, CPP and QPP premiums, and Employer Health Tax (where applicable).
+Banks and their subsidiaries paid an estimated $26 billion in salaries and benefits in Canada in 2015.1 And Canada’s six largest banks paid about $1.3 billion in payroll taxes for that year, including Employment Insurance, CPP and QPP premiums, and Employer Health Tax (where applicable).
 Banks also offer comprehensive benefit programs and pension plans to all employees who qualify, including those who work part-time.
 A wide range of support services is available to all employees, including employee assistance programs, career counselling, flexible work options, other assistance for balancing employees’ evolving work/life obligations and training programs.

-The banking industry is a major purchaser of goods and services from outside suppliers, spending $18 billion in 2014.
+The banking industry is a major purchaser of goods and services from outside suppliers, spending an estimated $18.9 billion in 2015.

 The banks proactively support and foster diversity and inclusion in their workforces.
 They actively promote youth employment by recruiting young Canadians and by participating in or sponsoring programs that encourage youth employment such as educational co-ops, internships, entrepreneurial and stay-in-school programs and offering scholarships.
 At the same time increasing numbers of older bank employees are choosing to continue working past the ages of 60 or 65.